Prime Minister Jacinda Ardern makes announcement on Ihumātao

+Prime Minister Jacinda Ardern has announced a halt to building work at Ihumātao until a growing dispute over the South Auckland land is resolved.

-Prime Minister Jacinda Ardern will address media about the Ihumātao occupation in South Auckland after a last-minute meeting with local iwi, Fletchers, and the Auckland City Council.
+She addressed media about the Ihumātao occupation this evening after a last-minute meeting with local iwi, Fletchers, and the Auckland City Council.

-Ardern will make a statement from Auckland International Airport before departing for a three-day visit to Tokelau, the first by a Kiwi PM in 15 years.
+Ardern made the statement from Auckland International Airport before departing for a three-day visit to Tokelau, the first by a Kiwi PM in 15 years.

 Hundreds turned out this week to protest the Fletcher housing development being built near the sacred Ōtuataua Stonefields Reserve, in Auckland.